Revised December 2020 (see bottom of post!)

 What just happened?
 What was the intended function of the click?

-a) The click predicted treats (=it was a reinforcer)
+- The click predicted treats (it was a reinforcer)

-b) The click pinpointed the exact moment when the criterion was met (=it was a marker signal)
+- The click pinpointed the exact moment when the criterion was met (it was a marker signal)

-c) The click spanned the interval between the behaviour and the consequence (=it was a bridge)
+- The click spanned the interval between the behaviour and the consequence (it was a bridge)

-a) Reinforcer.
-The power of the click as a reinforcer depends on the degree of classical conditioning: the number of pairings (click-treat), the quality of the treats, the uniqueness of the combination of the sound and the chosen treat, and so on.
-It is not all or nothing: it’s everything in between too.
+- Reinforcer.
+The power of the click as a secondary (or conditioned, or learned) reinforcer depends on the degree of classical conditioning: the number of pairings (click-treat), the quality of the treats, the uniqueness of the combination of the sound and the chosen treat, and so on.
+The power of the click as a reinforcer is not all or nothing: it’s everything in between too.

-b) Marker.
-This depends on the other information available to the animal in the current setting.
+- Marker.
+Whether the click serves a marking function depends on the other information available to the animal in the current setting.
 Can it get “marking” information from anything else occurring simultaneously?
 For instance, when the animal touches a target and gets a click at the same time, those two stimuli need to be processed by the animal’s brain – and sometimes maybe the touch will be more salient to the animal, sometimes the click.
 Animals are hard wired to attend to stimuli; they will orient towards them, approach them, sniff and investigate.
-Touching is part of the behaviour and tactile feedback will likely be very noticeable by the animal.
-In addition, nose-touching involves an olfactory component for many animal species.
+Touching is part of the targeting behaviour and tactile feedback will likely be very noticeable by the animal – perhaps more so than the auditory feedback from the click.
+In addition, nose-touching involves an olfactory component for many animal species: perhaps smelling the target will overshadow the auditory stimulation of simultaneously hearing a clicking sound.
 Also, how much the animal will attend to the clicking sound will likely be a function of previous exposure to that sound: is it reinforcing?

-c) Bridge.
-Animals learn more slowly, or fail to learn the task at all, when the consequences are delayed even by a very short interval.
+- Bridge.
+Animals learn more slowly, or fail to learn the task at all, when the consequences are delayed even by a very short interval after the relevant behaviour.
 The click predicts the upcoming consequence, so it can lessen the effects of delayed primary reinforcement.

 Wow, three-in-one: a marker, a reinforcer, and a bridge!
 If the click can do all that, no wonder it’s such a popular tool.
 So, what’s the problem?